Skip to content

 The Community Heat Development Unit

-The Community Heat Development Unit (CHDU) is a research and innovation project led by Sharenergy and funded by the Energy Redress Scheme.
+The Community Heat Development Unit (CHDU) is an ambitious research and innovation project led by Sharenergy and funded by the Energy Redress Scheme that aims to jumpstart a wave of community owned heat networks in the UK.
+The initial funded phase of the project completed in October 2025.

 The experience of community heat network projects in the UK is that many are suggested, but few are successful.
-We want to bring a data-led approach to identifying where the best chances for successful community heat networks are – drawing on work that has already been done but adding the crucial element of community ownership that is Sharenergy’s specialism.
+The CHDU project has brought a data-led approach to identifying where the best chances for successful community heat networks are – drawing on work that had already been completed but adding the crucial element of community ownership that is Sharenergy’s specialism.

 The CHDU project partners are: